Notice: A new circulation policy will be going into effect on Monday, March 4, 2019.

 If you fail to pay the $5.00 Interlibrary Loan search fee you will not receive further Interlibrary Loan service.
 If overdue items are not returned within 21 days the library assumes they are lost and sends a bill which includes fines and replacement costs of the material.
 Unpaid accounts of $25 or more will be forwarded to our materials recovery agency when they are 60 days past due, and a non-refundable $10 service charge will be added to your account.

 Yes.
-Go to the Library Catalog and click on “patron account” then enter your library card number and password.
-If you don’t remember one or both of these items, you will need to stop by ANY BRANCH LIBRARY with identification so we can assist you in resetting your password/PIN.
+Go to the Library Catalog and use the Login link in the top right to sign in with your username or library card number and PIN or password.
+If you don’t remember your password/PIN you can use the Forgot your PIN link to reset your login or stop by any branch library with personal identification so we can assist you in resetting your password/PIN.

-New residents to Jackson County may register for a temporary library card by presenting a completed library card application and two pieces of identification at any JCLS branch.
-The temporary card expires in 60 days and may be upgraded to a full service card when the cardholder provides proof of residency within Jackson County.
+New residents to Jackson County may register for a temporary library card by presenting a completed library card application and one piece of identification at any JCLS branch.
+The temporary card expires in 90 days and may be upgraded to a Full Service card when the cardholder provides proof of residency within Jackson County.
+The library will mail a letter to the address provided in Jackson County and then bring in the letter as proof of address to convert the card to full service.
 The temporary cardholder may access all library services but will be limited to borrowing two items at a time.
 Renewal of a temporary card maybe approved by the Branch Manager on a case-by-case basis subject to any unique facts and circumstances.
+Temporary New Resident library cards may not be used for Interlibrary Loan.

-Non-Residents cards are available to persons living outside of Jackson County who do not meet the residence/property ownership qualifications for full service cards, but who wish to have the privileges of the full service borrower.
+Non-Residents cards are available to persons living outside of Jackson County who do not meet the residence/property ownership qualifications for Full Service cards, but who wish to have the privileges of the Full Service borrower.
 Non-residents must establish proof of identity and proof of address.
 The fee for the Non-Resident Card is $100 per year, or $25 for three months, per household initially and will be reviewed annually.
 Every person in the household may have a library card for the single fee.
-“Household” means a group of individuals who comprise a family unit and who live together under the same roof.
-There is no reduction in the fee for small households.
 The fee is not refundable and cannot be prorated.

 “Household” means a group of individuals who comprise a family unit and who live together under the same roof.
 Jackson County Library Services will issue a library card to each family member living at the same address when the household pays the non-resident fee.
 This includes both immediate and extended family members.
 People who are not part of the family unit would not be eligible for their own card.